phaniuk111/gh-events/read.md

 - [ ] Create `eod_pipeline_uat1` DAG
 - [ ] Create `eod_pipeline_uat2` DAG
 - [ ] Or use factory pattern to generate both
+- [ ] Configure DAG tags for filtering

 ### Dataflow
 - [ ] No new Flex Template needed (shared)